voshawn/shawnvo/README.md

 In a fully remote setting, it is often hard to tell how strong a person feels about a certain idea.
 We want to encourage people to share their thoughts freely.
 However, whenthe CTO makes a statement, it might be perceived to be a strong directive, when it might be just a mere suggestion.
 Below is how I try to use "flashtags" in my statements.

-* **#fyi or #idea:** I haven't spent a lot of time thinking about it.
+- **#fyi or #idea:** I haven't spent a lot of time thinking about it.
 You can read it or not.
 Act on it or not.
 No response needed or expected.
-* **#suggestion:** Here's something I would do if I were you.
+- **#suggestion:** Here's something I would do if I were you.
 But, I'm not you -- and you own this, so your call.
 Just consider it and weigh it against other things you're considering.
 I won't be offended if you go another way.
 A quick reaction/response would be appreciated (so I can learn what kinds of suggestions are useful/valuable), but is not necessary.
-* **#recommndation:** I've thought about this a lot.
+- **#recommndation:** I've thought about this a lot.
 It's kept me up at night.
 I dug in.
 I think I understand the tradeoffs.
 You can choose not to take te recommendation, and go your own way, but please do it for good reasons.
 Please dig in a bit yourself and have a well-reasoned rationale for why you don’t want to take the recommendation.
 Please don’t ignore or dismiss it out of hand.
 A response (either way) is politely requested.
-* **#Plea:** We don't like issuing edicts or directives.
+_ **#Plea:** We don't like issuing edicts or directives.
 But...please, please, please just do this.
 Trust works both ways, and I need you to trust me on this.
 If you still feel compelled to resist, something’s not right, let's chat.
 Maybe even in (gasp!) person.

 ### Meetings
 Time is our most important asset.
 I am a firm believer in being prepared for meetings.
 If you can, please do as much pre-work as you can so the meeting is more productive.
 In addition, I expect that you are fully engaged (no slacking) and someone is taking notes.
 If you feel like this meeting isn't relevant to you, you can drop off.

 ### My Time Preferences
-*My mornings* are reserved mostly for my "deep work" time, preparing for meetings that day, or taking external meetings.
+0. **My Mornings:** Reserved mostly for my "deep work" time, preparing for meetings that day, or taking external meetings.
+Many of my best ideas are thoughts I have during a morning workout.

-*Strategy Monday:* This is where I have my "Strategy" meetings to set the pace for the week.
+1. **Strategy Monday:** This is where I have my "Strategy" meetings to set the pace for the week.
 This usually includes Exec Session and OKR Check-ins.
-*Deep Work Tuesday:* This is for me to work on my big "rocks" for the week.
+2. **Deep Work Tuesday:** This is for me to work on my big "rocks" for the week.
-*1:1 Wednesday:* This day is for you.
+3. **1:1 Wednesday:** This day is for you.
 This is where we will have most of our 1:1s (see below).
-*Working Sessions Thursdays:* This time is for me to help with your team / department goals.
+4. **Working Sessions Thursdays:** This time is for me to help with your team / department goals.
 I can provide feedback, share context, help problem solve.
-*Staff Friday:* My ideal friday will be to sit in on the team demos, lead a productive staff meeting, and have a series of skip-level 1:1s in the afternoon.
+5. **Staff Friday:** My ideal friday will be to sit in on the team demos, lead a productive staff meeting, and have a series of skip-level 1:1s in the afternoon.
-*Weekend Review:* Usually on a Saturday or Sunday, I will spend a few hours reviewing our KPIs and OKR updates to help me share context and prioritize the next week.
+6. **Weekend Review:** Usually on a Saturday or Sunday, I will spend a few hours reviewing our KPIs and OKR updates to help me share context and prioritize the next week.

 In general, we have three types of meetings: